NESI CHAIR AND STUDENT REPRESENTATIVE

 Sarah Shaw is a senior research assistant and part-time PhD student at the MRC Lifecourse Epidemiology Unit at the University of Southampton, UK.
 Sarah has a Bachelor’s degree in Nutrition and is a Registered Associate Nutritionist (Public Health) in the UK.
 Her PhD research is using a mixed-methods approach to investigate the interactions between adolescents’ physical food environments and social environments, and the influence these have on diet and food purchasing behaviours.
 Sarah is co-chair of the NESI Webinar/Workshop Team.

 Stephanie Chappel is a Postdoctoral Research Fellow at Central Queensland University – Appleton Institute, Adelaide, Australia.
-She holds a Bachelor of Exercise and Sport Science (Hons), and has recently submitted her PhD thesis for examination.
+She holds a Bachelor of Exercise and Sport Science (Hons), and completed her PhD thesis at Deakin University.
 Her research focuses on the physical activity levels of workers within demanding industries including, firefighting, nursing and rail.
 Stephanie’s research combines the field of physical activity research with human factors and systems thinking research.
-She also has experience with physical activity within child and adolescent populations.
+She also has experience with physical activity within child and adolescent populations, and has an interest in measurement devices for physical activity and movement.
 Stephanie is co-chair of the NESI Webinar/Workshop Team.

 Dr Emma Lawlor is a Postdoctoral Research Associate at the Centre for Diet and Activity Research (CEDAR) at the University of Cambridge.
 She completed her PhD at Queen’s University Belfast in 2018.
 Her research focuses on evaluating population level built environment and policy interventions, particularly in relation to physical activity.
 She also has experience in developing and evaluating weight management programmes.
 Emma is a member of the NESI Webinar/Workshop Team.